kshardha/cicdnewman/README.md

 # About

 This post will demonstrate use of code pipeline to build, deploy and functionally test an API.
 A stage within code pipeline will execute a functional test suite created with Postman.
-Results are made available for analysis with Athena and Quicksight
+Results are made available for analysis with Athena and Quicksight.

 ![Postman Collection](readme_images/0_1_automated-api-testing.png)

 # 01 - API deployment

 First we will deploy a very simple api to test using Postman.
 And I do mean simple: 2 endpoints backed by lambda to test simple get methods.
 This should be enough to illustrate the concept and be the basis for your own tests.

-* First fork the exisiting repo in github into your own account and check out the forked repo to your local dev environment.
+* First fork the exisiting github repo into your own account and check out the forked repo to your local dev environment.
 * Create an S3 bucket to contain resources related to this project.
 I created a bucket called postman-newman as you will see in subsequent instructions and screen shots.
 You will need to create your own and reference it appropriatley.
 * Using our command line navigate to directory (01api) containing the source code for our api and yaml template used to package and deploy our api.
 * From there you will execute the following commands to deploy the api.